xinyaocse/EchoLLM_Code/README.md

 ### Notes

-- For more information about how to load the dataset, see the file at the beginning of the *libri_pre_16k_noised_dialog_* and the *exp_config* file in the dataset folder.
+- For more information about how to load the dataset, see the file at the beginning of the *libri_pre_16k_noised_dialog_.py* and the *exp_config.py* file in the dataset folder.
 The former is used for training, evaluation and testing of the language as a whole.
 The latter is the configuration of the ablation experiment.
 ```python
 # Dataset path settings in libri_pre_16k_noised_dialog_JP.py
 META_DATA_TRAIN_PATH = r'/root/public/dev8T/username/dataset_text_audio/ASR_test_JP_train.json'